 The torque (drag) of the Main Tuning Dial knob may be adjusted according to your preferences.
-Simply hold down the rear skirt of the knob, and while holding it in place rotate the knob clockwise to reduce the drag or counterclockwise to increase the drag.
+Simply hold down the rear skirt of the knob, and while holding it in place rotate the knob clockwise to reduce the drag or counter-clockwise to increase the drag.
+Available adjustment range is 120°.